DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFilterBuilder/1 Configuration/onEditorPrepared.md

 A method you need to call to change the field's value after the editor's value changes.

 ##### field(e.updateValueTimeout): Number
-Gets and sets the delay between when a user stops typing the field's value and when it is applied.
+Gets and sets the delay between when a user stops typing the field's value and when the change is applied.

 ##### field(e.value): any
 The editor's value.